Expedition South Africa

 One thing to note is that the standard of a campsites website is not necessarily an indication of the quality of the campsite itself, we were pleasantly surprised by some and a bit deflated with others.
 Also, if a website says the camp offers some activities such as canoeing, walking trails, swimming pool, etc, it may be the case that those things are either to be completed, or would like to be offered in the future, they may not actually exist yet!

 In terms of activities we tried where possible to pre-book in advance, this was not always possible due to weather or group numbers.
-I would say that with the areas we visited which were off the main in places, tourism is still an up and coming enterprise, things were not particularly well signposted, if at all, and some things that we had planned to do were so remote and off the main road it would have been unfeasible to do them in our time frame.
+I would say that with the areas we visited, which were off the main routes, tourism is still an up and coming enterprise, things were not particularly well signposted, if at all, and some things that we had planned to do were so remote and off the main road it would have been unfeasible to do them in our time frame.
 I am sure that given time and investment the offering for tourist entertainment will improve, until then you will just have to make do with the scenery.

 Food, Drink, Fuel and Tips